 so-called "inconsistencies" list.
 It's a total waste.
 Get a life!

 A: Wow.
 This has to be the most preposterous charge ever against me.
 Firstly, you call yourself a fan, you frequent a Trek message board, so don't tell me you have never discussed the shortcomings or errors of Star Trek.
 When you, as a nerd, think you have to bash other nerds, you may want to check whether you're in an identity crisis or whether you're only envious of a big Trek site whose approach is much more systematic than your random musings.
 Secondly, I have a page about the Movie Inconsistencies of the first ten Trek movies with exactly the same format, the same tone and the same level of detail.
 I happened to find quantitatively much more fault with the Abramsverse movies.
 Heck, I have a whole section about Trek inconsistencies, the by far biggest of its kind in the whole internet.
 No one in fandom thought that I gave Trek a bad name because of that - well, until I targeted a holy cow.
-You can call my take on "Star Trek (2009)" biased, but even if you're right about that I don't fabricate inconsistencies because of that.
+You can call my take on "Star Trek (2009)" and STID biased, but even if you're right about that I don't fabricate inconsistencies because of that.
 I don't need to prove anything.
 Thirdly, you're creating a no-win scenario for me.
 Because if I didn't list the inconsistencies of the new movies, you or someone else would accuse me of ignoring them.
 I suggest you chill out and come back when you are open to a reasonable discussion.
 Because while you may currently think you're a cool kid, I know you are a nerd too.

 Q: Everything you say about the new movies is biased.
 You smugly comment on